Ebike Oracle

 The 30-second answer

-The two things to know in 2026: the Class 3 minimum operating age is rising from 14 to 16 on July 1, 2026 (under SB 1782) — it is still 14 today — and Tennessee has a strict helmet regime: a Class 3 helmet is required for the operator and all passengers regardless of age (TCA §55-8-307), and a separate statewide law requires every rider under 16 to wear a helmet on any bicycle — including Class 1 and Class 2 e-bikes (TCA §55-52-105).
+The two things to know in 2026: the Class 3 minimum operating age rose from 14 to 16 on 1 July 2026 (under SB 1782) — 16 is the operative age now — and Tennessee has a strict helmet regime: a Class 3 helmet is required for the operator and all passengers regardless of age (TCA §55-8-307), and a separate statewide law requires every rider under 16 to wear a helmet on any bicycle — including Class 1 and Class 2 e-bikes (TCA §55-52-105).

 Quick reference